-- Get paid after the study – To make sure volunteers finish until the end of the clinical trial, payment is given after the study.
+- Get paid after the study — To make sure volunteers participate until the end of the clinical trial, payment is given after the study.

-- Payment amount varies – You can get paid to quit smoking for a couple of hundred dollars for a day or two of clinical trial.
-You earn higher the longer duration a trial is.
-For example, a study pays $1,500 for a two-week commitment wherein you’ll need to physically go to a center each morning and get your heart rate checked.
+- Payment amount varies — You can get paid to quit smoking for a couple of hundred dollars for a day or two of clinical trials.
+The longer the duration of the trial, the higher you can get paid.
+For example, a study may pay $1,500 for a two-week commitment wherein you’ll need to physically go to a center each morning and get your heart rate checked.

-The National Institute of Health’s website ClinicalTrials.gov also keeps an up-to-date list of quit-smoking clinical trials from both the government and private organizations.
+The National Institute of Health’s website ClinicalTrials.gov also keeps an up to date list of quit-smoking clinical trials from both government agencies and private organizations.

-2. Find a Program from a Private Company
+2. Find a Program From a Private Organization

-You can find plenty of support from different sources.
+You can find plenty of support from the private sector.
 Some pay cash for you to get into a quit-smoking program, while others give away free aids.

-The CDC has a list of religious organizations with smoking cessation programs for their community.
+The CDC has a list of faith-based organizations with smoking cessation programs for their community.